Chapter 3:

 “You’re wearing that same black hoodie you’ve had since high school.”
 Dani referred to the hooded jacket Nicolaus grabbed before exiting the apartment, as the temperature had dropped significantly.

 “I like this hoodie!
 Also, it’s not the same one.
-You don’t remember, but you borrowed it back in your senior year when I’d left for college.
+You don’t remember, but you borrowed it from my closet back in your senior year when I had already left for college.
 Then you texted me and told me that you lost it at a concert.”

 “Haha…was that what happened?”